MonashAPS/cq23-game-server/docs/game_objects/wall.md

 * type: The type refers to what type of game object this is.
 All the walls will have `"type": 3`.
 For more information on types please refer to [Types](../game_logic/types.md).

 * position: This refers to the position of this wall on the game map.
-This coordinate refers to the wall's bottom left vertex.
+This coordinate refers to the wall's centre.
 For more information on the map, please refer to [Map](../game_logic/map.md).

 * `wall-id` is the id of this wall.